redbadger/crux/docs/src/guide/testing.md

 {{#include ../../../examples/notes/shared/src/app.rs:update}}
 ```
 Once the migration to the new `Command` API is complete, the signature of this method
-wil be changed in the `App` trait and this delegation will no longer be required.
+will be changed in the `App` trait and this delegation will no longer be required.
 ````

 We can check that the shell was asked to render by using the